Holbæk Ladegård: History

 Holbæk Ladegård was then sold to Hans Peder Kofoed, a merchant and shipowner from Copenhagen.
+His city home was the Kofoed House in Christianshavn.
 His widow took over the estate after his death in 1812.
 She managed it with great skill during the agricultural crisis of the 1820s.
 After her death in 1839, it was acquired by F. V. Rottbøll.
 He sold most of the tenant farms to the tenant farmers.
 The remaining part of the estate was sold at auction after his death.
 The buyer was Baron Herman Frederik Løvenskiold.
 The estate then changed hands several times before it was purchased by Paul Dahl in 1913.
-He commissioned the architect Thorvald Jørgensen to refurbish the main building and also expanded the farm buildings.
+He commissioned the architect Thorvald Jørgensen to refurbish the main building.
+He also expanded the farm buildings.

 Paul Dahl's son sold the estate to Holbæk Municipality in 1962.
 The land was then sold off in lots for new housing while the buildings and park were turned into a folk high school.